-Anytime you borrow money from a bank, or even an individual, you're taking out a loan.
-The lender may allow you to borrow the money with only your promise to pay it back.
-Or, the lender may require that you use an asset as security for the loan.
-This basic distinction is the difference between secured and unsecured loans.
+When you take out a loan, the lender may allow you to borrow the money with only your promise to pay it back.
+Or the lender may require that you use an asset as security for the loan.
+For example, if you take out a loan to buy a car, the car serves as collateral for the loan.
+This means that if you stop paying on the loan, the lender can seize your car and sell it to pay off your loan.
+Learn more about the differences between secured and unsecured loans.

-Secured loans are loans that are backed by an asset, like a house in the case of a mortgage loan or a car with an auto loan.
+Secured loans are loans that are backed by an asset, like a house in the case of a mortgage or a car with an auto loan.
 This asset is the collateral for the loan.
 When you agree to the loan, you agree that the lender can repossess the collateral if you don't repay the loan as agreed.

-You typically need to have a good credit history and a solid income to be approved for an unsecured loan.
+You typically need a good credit history and a solid income to be approved for an unsecured loan.
 Loan amounts may be smaller since the lender doesn't have any collateral to seize if you default on payments.

 Lenders can (and do) report the payment history of both types of loans to the credit bureaus.
 Late payments and defaults with both types of loans can be listed on your credit report.